Dogville: Critical response

-Dogville polarised critics upon its United States theatrical release, with Metacritic giving it a score of 60 ("Mixed or average reviews") and the Rotten Tomatoes critics' consensus for it stating simply, "A challenging piece of experimental filmmaking."
+Dogville polarised critics upon its United States theatrical release, with Metacritic giving it a score of 61 ("Generally favourable reviews") and the Rotten Tomatoes critics' consensus for it stating simply, "A challenging piece of experimental filmmaking."
 70% of critics gave the film a positive review, with an average score of 7/10, based on 168 reviews.
 Many hailed it as an innovative and powerful artistic statement, while others considered it to be an emotionally detached or even misanthropic work.
 In The Village Voice, J. Hoberman wrote, "For passion, originality, and sustained chutzpah, this austere allegory of failed Christian charity and Old Testament payback is von Trier's strongest movie—a masterpiece, in fact."
 Peter Travers of Rolling Stone gave the film 3.5/4 stars, praising Kidman's performance and dubbing it "a movie that never met a cliche it didn't stomp on."
 Scott Foundas of LA Weekly described it as a work of "boldness, cutting insight, [and] intermittent hilarity", and interpreted it as "a potent parable of human suffering."
 In Empire, Alan Morrison wrote that "Dogville, in a didactic and politicised stage tradition, is a great play that shows a deep understanding of human beings as they really are."

 In the Los Angeles Times, on the other hand, Manohla Dargis dismissed it as "three hours of tedious experimentation."
-Richard Corliss of Time argued that von Trier lacked humanity and wrote that the director "presumably wants us to attend to his characters' yearnings and prejudices without the distractions of period furnishings.
+Richard Corliss of Time argued that Trier lacked humanity and wrote that the director "presumably wants us to attend to his characters' yearnings and prejudices without the distractions of period furnishings.
 It's a brilliant idea, for about 10 minutes.
 Then the bare set is elbowed out of a viewer's mind by the threadbare plot and characterizations."
-Roger Ebert, who gave it two out of four stars, felt that the film was so pedantic as to make von Trier comparable to a crank, and viewed it as "a demonstration of how a good idea can go wrong."
+Roger Ebert, who gave it two out of four stars, felt that the film was so pedantic as to make Trier comparable to a crank, and viewed it as "a demonstration of how a good idea can go wrong."
 In the Seattle Post-Intelligencer, Sean Axmaker said, "There's no denying von Trier is visually intriguing. ...
 But as an artist, his contempt for humanity is becoming harder to hide with stylistic flourish."
-Charles Taylor of Salon additionally responded to allegations of the film's anti-Americanism with the charge that it was "anti-human", and said that it was "as total a misanthropic vision as anything control freak Stanley Kubrick ever turned out"—while personally admitting that he felt von Trier was as deliberate a filmmaker as Kubrick.
+Charles Taylor of Salon additionally responded to allegations of the film's anti-Americanism with the charge that it was "anti-human", and said that it was "as total a misanthropic vision as anything control freak Stanley Kubrick ever turned out"—while personally admitting that he felt Trier was as deliberate a filmmaker as Kubrick.

-Later, Dogville was named one of the greatest films of its decade in The Guardian, The List, Paste, and other publications.
+Later, Dogville was named one of the greatest films of its decade in The Guardian, The List, and Paste.
 In 2016, it was ranked one of the 100 greatest motion pictures in a critics' poll conducted by BBC Culture.
 It was listed the 37th best film of the same time period by The Guardian critics.
-According to aggregator They Shoot Pictures, Don't They, it is the 15th most acclaimed film since 2000.